akka/akka/akka-docs/rst/java/cluster-singleton.rst

 * the cluster singleton may quickly become a *performance bottleneck*,
 * you can not rely on the cluster singleton to be *non-stop* available — e.g. when the node on which the singleton has been running dies, it will take a few seconds for this to be noticed and the singleton be migrated to another node,
-* in the case of a *network partition* appearing in a Cluster that is using Automatic Downing  (see Auto Downing docs for :ref:`automatic-vs-manual-downing-scala`), it may happen that the isolated clusters each decide to spin up their own singleton, meaning that there might be multiple singletons running in the system, yet the Clusters have no way of finding out about them (because of the partition).
+* in the case of a *network partition* appearing in a Cluster that is using Automatic Downing  (see docs for :ref:`automatic-vs-manual-downing-java`), it may happen that the isolated clusters each decide to spin up their own singleton, meaning that there might be multiple singletons running in the system, yet the Clusters have no way of finding out about them (because of the partition).